Brit0812/VBA_Challenge_Stock_Analysis/README.md

 A disadvantage of refactoring code may be due to the size of the code., if the code is too large it may be difficult to make it more compact and concise.

-## Advantages of Resfactored Stock Analysis Code
+## Advantages of Refactored Stock Analysis Code